 Consider adopting online methods for recruiting and tracking applicants.
 Use these methods for background screening, and employee checking.
 Create an employee reward and recognition program and study about methods that other companies are using to recruit and retain its staff.

-Automation can impact negatively on the HR process as well.
+Problem: Automation can impact negatively on the HR process as well.
 It often gets pain points mixed reviews from HR practitioners.
 For example:

 - Employees who are used to traditional ways may resist change and find it difficult to adapt to the latest technology.